inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 **3. Training.** Analyses the progress, duration and statistics of the two different training methods until halting.

-**4. Results & Discussion.** Tests the chatbot agent generated from the model ina free Telegram environment.
+**4. Results & Discussion.** Tests the chatbot agent generated from the model in the free open Telegram environment.

 **5. Future work.** Explores potential avenues of interest for future research.